pjazdzyk/unitility/README.md

 Registering custom unit in Quarkus is a bit different compared to Spring.
 A Complete example of new custom unit properly registered in a Quarkus framework can be found here: [unitility-quarkus-example](https://github.com/pjazdzyk/unitility-quarkus-example).
-In this case, a first step is the same, new parsing registry must be created to include currently supported and new custom quantities created by user: [CustomParsingRegistry](https://github.com/pjazdzyk/unitility-quarkus-example/blob/master/src/main/java/com/synerset/unitility/quarkus/examples/newquantity/CustomParsingRegistryWithAngle.java).
+In this case, a first step is the same, new parsing factory must be created to include currently supported and new custom quantities created by user: [CustomParsingFactory](https://github.com/pjazdzyk/unitility-quarkus-example/blob/master/src/main/java/com/synerset/unitility/quarkus/examples/newquantity/CustomParsingRegistryWithAngle.java).

-After a new parsing registry is created and all standard and new custom quantities parsers are properly registered, you can now create a new ObjectMapperCustomizer and register JacksonModule with new parsing registry:
+After a new parsing factory is created and all standard and new custom quantities parsers are properly registered, you can now create a new ObjectMapperCustomizer and register JacksonModule with new parsing factory:
 [CustomObjectMapperCustomizer](https://github.com/pjazdzyk/unitility-quarkus-example/blob/master/src/main/java/com/synerset/unitility/quarkus/examples/newquantity/CustomAngleObjectMapperCustomizer.java).

 The Last step is to define new PathParamConverterProvider and register ParamConverters for all custom quantities: